getsentry/devservices/README.md

 # devservices

 A standalone cli tool used to manage dependencies for services.
-It simplifies the process of bringing up, bringing down, and managing services for development purposes.
+It simplifies the process of managing services for development purposes and bringing services up/down.

 ## Overview